ESIvy/esivy.gihub.io/content/posts/book-cover-design-redesign-miri-attwater-oceans-secret-final-cover.md

 ---
-title: Book Cover Design: Redesign for Miri Attwater and the Ocean's Secret, new cover
+title: "Book Cover Design: Redesign for Miri Attwater and the Ocean's Secret, new cover"
 date: '2013-11-20T20:38:47-06:00'
 status: publish
 path: /book-cover-design-redesign-miri-attwater-oceans-secret-final-cover